 HSV 1 is a pandemic throughout the world.
 About 70 percent of the world’s population has HSV infection.

 HSV 2 is less common with a prevalence rate of 13 percent.

 Many people just get one outbreak in their lifetimes and many do not get any outbreak at all.

-Once infected the virus stays inside the body for lifetime
+Once infected the virus stays inside the body for a lifetime

-But most of the times the virus is dormant or sleeping without giving any symptoms
+But most of the time the virus is dormant or sleeping without giving any symptoms